Smudgey/api-gateway-async-example/README.md

             asyncWrapper(callbackWithStatus) {
               hc =>

                 // YOUR ASYNC CODE!!!
-Just wraper with asyncWrapper and the below code along with the header carrier will be processed off-line.
+Wrap with asyncWrapper and the below code along with the header carrier will be processed off-line.

                 // Build a response with the value that was supplied to the action. val response = AsyncResponse(Json.toJson(ExampleAsyncResponse("some name", testId)))